-Australia Day, January 26, is the biggest day of celebration in the country and is observed as a public holiday in all states and territories.
+Australia Day, held on January 26, is the biggest day of celebration in the country and is observed as a public holiday in all states and territories.

-On Australia Day we come together as a nation celebrate what's great about Australia and being Australian.
+On Australia Day, the people of Australia we come together as a nation to celebrate what's great about our sunburnt country, and why we love being Australian.
 It's the day to reflect on what we have achieved and what we can be proud of in our great nation.

 There are many great things about this country:

-Fragile yet enduring.
-Harsh and extreme, lush and bountiful -a continent like no other.
-Our ancient land offers boundless opportunity, sustains us and makes us who we are.
+Our great southern land is ancient and revered, fragile yet enduring.
+Harsh and extreme, lush and bountiful - Australia is an island continent like no other.
+Our dry, yet fertile land offers boundless opportunity, sustains us and makes us who we are.

-A nation of difference and unity.
-People from the city, the country, different nations and backgrounds; we are one people, living together.
+Australia is a multicultural land; a nation of diversity bound together for the common good.
+People from the city, the country, different nations and backgrounds; we are one people, living in unity.
 Through our diverse beliefs and experiences we learn from each other and grow together.

-The rich and resilient spirituality; the knowledge, art and history.
-Aboriginal and Torres Strait Islander peoples are part of Australia's identity and culture.
+Home to the world's longest continuous civilisation, with history dating back some 50,000 years, Australia owes much to its indigenous peoples.
+Their rich and resilient spirituality; their knowledge, art and history have all shaped this land.
+Aboriginal and Torres Strait Islander peoples remain a key part of Australia's identity and culture.

-A society built on fundamental rights and responsibilities.
-Freedom of thought and expression.
-Participation in government and respect for and equality under the law.
+Australian society is built on a strong foundation of mutual rights and responsibilities.
+Freedom of thought, expression and religious belief (or lack thereof).
+We are all encouraged to paricipate in government and benefit from our respect for and equality granted under the law.

-An enduring spirit of mateship and fairness.
-A compassionate society committed to access to employment, housing, health and education.
-Ours is a land of opportunity where we can do anything.
+The "true blue" Aussie spirit is about ensuring that we are each given a good chance at life.
+This enduring spirit of mateship and fairness nurtures a compassionate society committed to providing broad access to employment, housing, health and education.
+Ours is a land of opportunity where we can achieve anything.

 Read more about Australia and Australia Day on the Australian Government's official Australia Day website:australiaday.gov.au